RyanClementsHax/notes/cloud/aws/cloudWatch.md

 - monitor and store logs
 - can configure actions like turn off an instance
 - by default, for free, you get metrics every 5min
+- can also aggregate logs from on prem too